 ** This following post contains some affiliate links.
 Despite that, the written in here is honest and based on my own opinion or/and experience, research and wish to share my findings with you!

 As I said before, I’ve tried many gadgets.
-Since I am a stay-at-home-mom, most of them are working with the kitchen and the household.
-Some of them are absolutely useless (I would even call them disasters), but some of them are totally helpful.
+Most of them are working with the kitchen and the household.
+Some of them are absolutely useless (I would even call them disastrous purchases), but some of them are crazy helpful.